-Little Progress Made In Trump's Plan For Private Retailers To Test For Coronavirus
+Trump's Plan For Drive-Up COVID-19 Tests At Stores Yields Few Results

 There still is no consensus about how much testing the U.S. requires.
 Numerous testing locations have popped up at community health centers and hospitals across the country, but those are largely local initiatives.

-The President's declaration that retailers offering tests at "stores in virtually every location" gave the impression that Americans would easily be able to access COVID-19 testing at national chain retail locations convenient to them.
+The president's declaration that retailers offering tests at "stores in virtually every location" gave the impression that Americans would easily be able to access COVID-19 testing at national chain retail locations convenient to them.
 But the numbers are clear: That never happened.

 "Where the blame should lie is probably not with the retailers," said Dr. William Hanage, an associate professor of epidemiology at Harvard's T.H.
 Chan School of Public Health, referring to the relatively small number of drive-through testing sites now operating at the major chains.
 "Because there is not, as we know, a coherent national response to this.
 It's driven very much at the local level."